jake-jake-jake/merge-flake/README.md

 # merge-flake
-Make linting Python files your branch modifies a breeze.
+Make linting Python files your pull request modifies a breeze.

 ## Installation

-Navigate to your local bin directory, save the script, and make it executable:
+Navigate to your user bin directory, save the script, and make it executable:

 ```
 cd ~/bin/